 List Skills That Are The Best Fit

 Now, the part about your skills.
 Housekeeping is a pretty broad term.
-You could work in housekeeping as someone who cleans offices, an independent business owner who cleans homes, the head housekeeper at a hotel, or a floor cleaning tech at a large company.
+You could work in housekeeping as someone who cleans offices, an independent business owner who cleans homes, the head housekeeper at a hotel, or a floor cleaning janitorial worker at a large company.

 As you write your resume and cover letter consider your skills and experience.
 Then, focus on a few items that are most relevant to the job you are seeking.
 Here’s an example: